chinatsu/offbyone/README.md

 # offbyone

-Make all values somehow off by one in the interactive mode.
+Make all printed values somehow off by one.

-You can also choose to `from offbyone import print` if you want your prints messed up.